rackerlabs/design-system/_component_design/cards.md

 <div class="hxRow"  markdown="1">
 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

-### Card use

-- There is no limit to the number of cards that can be used, however, ensure the page use case justifies the data.
-For example, dashboards are meant to provide users with quick insights and clear paths forward to more robust data.
-Overusing cards data objects may have the opposite effect and leave users with to much to parse.

 {% endcolumn %}

 {% column right:"hxCol-8 hxCol-xs-12 hxCol-sm-12 hxCol-md-8 hxCol-lg-8" %}